Lambda-3/Graphene/README.md

 * [CoreNLP](https://hub.docker.com/r/lambdacube/corenlp/)
 * [PyCobalt](https://hub.docker.com/r/lambdacube/pycobalt/)

-### Setup of Graphene
+## Setup of Graphene

+Graphene can be customized via configuration file.
+Therefore, you need to create a new config file under `conf/graphene.conf` where you can overwrite the default settings given by `graphene-core/src/main/resources/reference.conf`.
+If you want to use the default settings, just create a new blank file:

+    touch conf/graphene.conf

-For using coreference resolution, you must have a PyCobalt instance running, it is provided in the `docker-compose-core.yml`.
+For using [PyCobalt](https://github.com/Lambda-3/PyCobalt.git) as the preferred coreference resolution system, you must have a PyCobalt instance running.
+It is provided in the `docker-compose-core.yml`.
 Start it with `docker-compose -f docker-compose-core.yml up`.
-Then create a config file `conf/graphene.conf` pointing to the PyCobalt service:
+Then point to the PyCobalt service in your `conf/graphene.conf`:
 ```
 graphene {
 	coreference.url = "http://localhost:5128/resolve"
 }
 ```

-Graphene-Core is build with
+The Graphene-Core API is installed with

-	mvn clean package -DskipTests
+	mvn clean install -DskipTests

+Graphene can be used as a **Java API**, as a **web service**, or as a **command line interface**.

+### REST-like Web Service (Graphene-Server)

 If you want the server part, you have to specify that profile:

     mvn -P server clean package -DskipTests

+### Command Line Interface (Graphene-CLI)

 If you want the command line part, you have to specify that profile:

     mvn -P cli clean package -DskipTests

+### Both

 To build both interfaces, you can specify both profiles:

     mvn -P cli -P server clean package -DskipTests

+### Video Tutorial
+A short video tutorial on the Graphene setup for CLI usage is provided [here](https://asciinema.org/a/bvhgIP8ZEgDwtmRPFctHyxALu?speed=3).
+Note that the command line arguments for Relation Extraction used in this video are outdated.
+Please refer to the newest set of commands [here](wiki/Graphene-CLI.md).

 ### Docker-Compose

+Alternatively, we have wrapped Graphene's web service into a Docker image.
 You can build and start the composed images by running:

 	docker-compose up

-A short video tutorial on the Graphene setup for CLI usage (without coreference resolution) is provided [here](https://asciinema.org/a/bvhgIP8ZEgDwtmRPFctHyxALu?speed=3).

 ## Usage